pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - really don't want to have to do `MajoritySplittable` etc, am I doing it wrong?
 - thinking conventions... 'owner'/'purchase'/'calc' for things involving $!
 - registrar: see `dapp-bin/registry`
-- helpers for managing common default function & suicide behaviours
+- helpers for managing common fallback function & suicide behaviours